algenty/flowcharting-repository/TIPS.md

 # Tips and tricks

-## Examples dashboard with Flowcharting
+## Examples dashboards with Flowcharting
 More examples dashboard at
 https://flowcharting.grafana.net